 Nicholas GleadallAlternate to PI

-Nick holds a position as a Research Associate at the University of Cambridge, from which he was awarded his PhD in 2020.
+Nick is a Research Associate at the University of Cambridge, from which he was awarded his PhD in 2020.
 He holds honorary appointments with Cambridge University Hospitals, University College London Hospitals and NHS Blood and Transplant.
 He is the Chief Analyst of the Blood transfusion Genomics Consortium and co-lead of work packages 3, 4 and 8.

 John holds currently a position as a Bioinformatician at the University of Cambridge and has a honorary appointment at NHS Blood and Transplant.
 He provides data analysis support for the Blood transfusion Genomics Consortium and the clinical study HAEM-MATCH.